rphln/Swordsong/mechanics.md

   - A player can have up to 10 action points.

-  - At the beginning of each of their turns, including their first turn, their maximum action points are increased by one and then fully restored.
+  - A player will have their maximum action points increased by one at the beginning of each of their turns.

+  - A player will have their action points fully restored at the beginning of each of their turns.

   - Action points are used exclusively for using skill cards.